emilybernard1/BookAndCraftTrackerApp/README.md

 My bucketlist Travel and book tracker
 Overview:
 A tracker app that holds a bucket list of places that the user wants to visit and the books they would like to take with them.

+MVP:
+- An app that looks at least as good as the Fruit App we did in class, with a nav bar at the top, and div boxes that display the users resources and allows the user to edit and delete them as well as make comments.

 Wireframes: